|

 with the former affecting only one part of the brain, while

-the latter typically results in electrical disturbances occurring
+the latter typically resulting in electrical disturbances occurring

 throughout the brain.